prebid/prebid.github.io/guide.md

 - Add `sidebarType: 1` to all bidder pages.
 This opens the Prebid.js menu.
 (If you want to extend this functionality to other pages, use the sbSecId in the sidebar.yml file of the top-level menu as the value for sidebarType.)
 - Modified the left_nav.html file's Liquid code to highlight Reference > Bidder Params anytime a page with layout=bidder is open.

-This has been done for both bidders pages (pages with `layout: bidder`) and the Publisher API Reference (`layout: api_prebidjs` and highlighting Prebid.js > Reference > Publish API Refeence in the left nav), but can be extended to other pages as needed.
+This has been done for both bidders pages (pages with `layout: bidder`) and the Publisher API Reference (`layout: api_prebidjs` and highlighting Prebid.js > Reference > Publish API Reference in the left nav), but can be extended to other pages as needed.

 ## Bidder Files